Nommalorel/mp4pureref-alternative/README.md

   Just download the bbp_0.4.zip file and extract it.

 # Usage:

-  First put all the mp4s that you want to use in the /vids folder.
-  Either drag and drop the html file to any browser you want to or double click on the html file to run.
+  Firstly either drag and drop the html file to any browser you want to or double click on the html file to run.

+  Just drag and drop videos in the viewport.

+  or

+  Put all the mp4s that you want to use in the /vids folder.

   Just click the button and then type in the file name that you have put into the /vids folder.

 # Note